-The Compensation Committee considered the independence Compensia and Pav of Governance LLC consistent with the requirements of Nasdaq.
-Further, as required under Item 407(e)(3) of Regulation S-K, the Compensation Committee conducted a conflicts of interest assessment and determined that there is no conflict of interest from retaining Compensia or Governance.
+The Compensation Committee considered the independence of Pay Governance consistent with the requirements of Nasdaq.
+Further, as required under Item 407(e)(3) of Regulation S-K, the Compensation Committee conducted a conflicts of interest assessment and determined that there is no conflict of interest resulting from retaining Pay Governance.
 The Compensation Committee intends to reassess the independence of its compensation advisors at least annually.